medusajs/medusa/docs/content/usage/configurations.md

 :::caution

 In a development environment, if this option is not set the default secret is “supersecret”.
-However, in production, if this option is not set an error will be thrown and your server will crash.
+However, in production, if this option is not set an error will be thrown and your backend will crash.

 :::